romil2807/vocAIyze/README.md

-# VocalAIze: Voice-Powered AI Assistant
+# vocAIyze: Voice-Powered AI Assistant

-VocalAIze is a comprehensive voice-to-voice AI assistant that leverages OpenAI's powerful APIs to enable natural voice interactions.
+vocAIyze is a comprehensive voice-to-voice AI assistant that leverages OpenAI's powerful APIs to enable natural voice interactions.
 It combines speech-to-text, large language models, and text-to-speech capabilities to create seamless conversational experiences.

 ## Features

-- **Voice Input/Output**: Speak naturally to VocalAIze and hear AI-generated responses in high-quality voices
+- **Voice Input/Output**: Speak naturally to vocAIyze and hear AI-generated responses in high-quality voices
 - **Advanced Language Processing**: Powered by OpenAI's language models for context-aware responses
 - **Multi-Mode Operation**: Use in interactive conversation mode or batch process files
 - **Business Assistant Capabilities**: